marcioAlmada/annotations/README.md

 #### Piping

 You can easily "pipe" filters.
-This time we will "grep" all annotations beginning with "x" and within "response" namespace:
+This time we will grep all annotations beginning with "x" and within "response" namespace:

 ```php
 $AnnotationsBag->useNamespace('response')->grep('^x')->export();